MobileTeleSystems/Ambrosia/README.rst

 * Pilots design ✈
 * Multi-group split 🎳
 * Matching of new control group to the existing pilot 🎏
-* Getting the experiments result evaluation as p-value, point estimate of effect and confidence interval 🎞
+* Experiments result evaluation as p-value, point estimate of effect and confidence interval 🎞
+* Data preprocessing ✂️
 * Experiments acceleration 🎢

 .. documentation